mousepawmedia/devdocs/repomaster/source/buildsystem/c_and_cpp.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The flags :code:`-O0`, :code:`-O1`, :code:`-O2`, and :code:`-O3` work in
 much the same way with the linker as with the compiler.
-With :code:`ld`, they only affect certain types of libraries, but future versions may offer further optimizations.
+With :code:`ld.bfd`, they only affect certain types of libraries, but future versions may offer further optimizations.